Teo-Rortais/turtlebot3-person-follower/docs/SETUP.md

 ### Raspberry PI Setup

-You can follow the [guide](https://emanual.robotis.com/docs/en/platform/turtlebot3/sbc_setup/#sbc-setup) on the official website (remember to choose Humble at the top of the webpage) or you can just do the followings :
+You can follow the [guide](https://emanual.robotis.com/docs/en/platform/turtlebot3/sbc_setup/#sbc-setup) on the official website (remember to choose Humble at the top of the webpage) or you can just do the followings:

 Insert a  formatted micro SD card in the computer with Raspberry PI Imager installed.
 Open the software and choose Raspberry PI 4 (Model B) for the model of the Raspberry PI.
-In "Operating System" choose : Other general purpose OS -> Ubuntu -> Ubuntu Server 22.04.4 LTS (64-bit).
-Finally choose your micro SD card in the "Storage" section and clic on "Write".
+In "Operating System" choose: Other general purpose OS -> Ubuntu -> Ubuntu Server 22.04.4 LTS (64-bit).
+Finally choose your micro SD card in the "Storage" section and click on "Write".

 When your card is flashed, insert it in your TurtleBot's Raspberry.
 You can plug the micro HDMI cable on the HDMI 0 port and turn the power of the robot on.
 Connect on the ubuntu with the ID and password both being "*ubuntu*".
-Choose a new password and modify some files to connect to the wifi.
+Choose a new password and modify some files to connect to the Wi-Fi.

 ``` bash
 sudo nano /etc/netplan/50-cloud-init.yaml
 ```

-The file should ressemble this :
+The file should resemble this:

 ``` yaml
 network